 Types of Transplants

-The two main types of stem cell transplants are autologous and allogeneic.
+The two main types of stem cell transplants are autologous (aw-TAHL-uh-gus) and allogeneic (al-uh-juh-NEE-ik).
 The type of transplant needed will depend on the child's specific medical condition and the availability of a matching donor.

 - Autologous hematopoietic stem cell transplant.
 With this type of transplant, patients act as their own donor.
-That is, a child who is about to undergo cancer treatment will have his or her own stem cells removed (harvested) and frozen for later use.
+For instance, a child who is about to undergo cancer treatment will have his or her own stem cells removed (harvested) and frozen for later use.
 After the child receives chemotherapy and/or radiation, the stem cells are thawed and put back into the child's body.

 This procedure may be done once or many times, depending on the need.
 Sometimes doctors will use extra-high doses of chemotherapy during treatment (to kill as many cancer cells as possible) if they know a patient will be getting a stem cell transplant soon after.